mholtkamp/octave/Documentation/Lua/Nodes/3D/SkeletalMesh3D.md

 ---
 ### SetInheritPose
-Whether this skeletal mesh node should inherit its pose from its parent node (assuming it's parent node is also a SkeletalMesh3D node).
+Whether this skeletal mesh node should inherit its pose from its parent node (assuming its parent node is also a SkeletalMesh3D node).
 This is useful for things like having clothing or accessories animate when the base body mesh moves on a character for instance.

 Sig: `SkeletalMesh3D:SetInheritPose(inheritPose)`
  - Arg: `boolean inheritPose` Whether to inherit parent pose
 ---
 ### IsInheritPoseEnabled
-Check if this node is set to inherit it's parent's pose.
+Check if this node is set to inherit its parent's pose.

 Sig: `inheritPose = SkeletalMesh3D:IsInheritPoseEnabled()`
  - Ret: `boolean inheritPose` Whether pose is inherited